SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-04-04T10-42-48Z__001184__Sankey_Visualization_with_Filters.md

 ## You (2025-04-04T11:29:40.780000+00:00)

-{'content_type': 'image_asset_pointer', 'asset_pointer': 'file-service://file-Lh5Gq6XmW5zRq7UCt1y2wL', 'size_bytes': 670253, 'width': 2048, 'height': 1228, 'fovea': None, 'metadata': {'dalle': None, 'gizmo': None, 'generation': None, 'container_pixel_height': None, 'container_pixel_width': None, 'emu_omit_glimpse_image': None, 'emu_patches_override': None, 'lpe_keep_patch_ijhw': None, 'lpe_delta_encoding_channel': None, 'sanitized': True, 'asset_pointer_link': None, 'watermarked_asset_pointer': None, 'is_no_auth_placeholder': None}}
 here's what i see in preview.

 Here's what i see in terminal